-R&D developments during 2017: one year in review
+R&D developments in 2017: a year in review

-At REGNER®, the method is participatory.
-A plethora of engineers of various disciplines: design, mechanical, electric, telecom, along with workshop technicians and interns collaborate as a team every day.
-The REGNER® way of thinking goes that working together means working better: more brainstorming sessions, more ideas, more cultural and generational diversity, more experience exchange, knowledge and creativity.
-At the heart of the R&D process we find Robert Camós pumping life into it and boosting a healthy research culture within the organization.
+At REGNER®, we work collaboratively.
+A plethora of engineers of various disciplines—from design, to mechanical, electric, or telecom engineering—along with workshop technicians and interns team up day after day to develop first-class projects.
+At REGNER® we consider that working together means working better: more brainstorming sessions, more ideas, more cultural and generational diversity, more experience exchange, more knowledge, and more creativity.

-As the year draws to an end, REGNER® is reflecting on the innovation stories and news that have shaped 2017.
-Here are some of those moments:
+As the year draws to an end, REGNER® reflects on the innovation stories and news that have shaped 2017.
+Here are some of our key moments:

-The set of standards UNE 166000 are dedicated to supporting the optimization of the R&D management in organizations.
-Particularly, the standard UNE 166001 establishes the requirements related to the planning, organization, execution and control of R&D projects, whereas the standard UNE 166002 defines the requirements with which an R&D management system must comply.
+The set of standards UNE 166000 are dedicated to supporting the optimization of R&D management in organizations.
+Particularly, standard UNE 166001 establishes the requirements related to the planning, organization, execution, and control of R&D projects, whereas standard UNE 166002 defines the requirements with which an R&D management system must comply.

 This agreement will have a direct effect in 2018 as INNOVA EXPERTS will support REGNER® to achieve the compliance of the requirements of these standards with the aim to be granted with the relevant certification.

-As part of its objective of constant improvement, REGNER® considers the review and measurement of all its activities to be vital.
-External audits represent the best tool for measuring the progress of the company.
+As part of our goal of constant improvement, at REGNER® we consider it vital to review and measure all of our activities.
+External audits are the best tool for measuring the progress of the company.

 SGS renews the certifications for REGNER®’s management systems: